 Neither group is per se wrong in their observations and with their recommendations.
 All authors recognise that loneliness and being alone closely accompany people in leadership positions.
 They also describe that people are reluctant to talk about this topic.
 It does not fit in with the culture of strength and success to also talk about the dark sides.
 Some explicitly point out this taboo.
 And all of them are unanimous in the opinion that the manager must face up to this topic, that he or she should find a way to deal with it.

 But what does the taboo consist of?
 Aspects such as »not showing weaknesses«, »not making oneself vulnerable« or »not being allowed or able to ask anyone« are mentioned.
 These are aspects that refer to an ideal image of leadership.
 The strongest motive, however, is probably that in a highly social, highly communicative, highly dynamic, and ultimately complex and purpose‐oriented system, it must not be possible to experience isolation, loss of relationships, identity problems or meaninglessness.

 The taboo is the sometimes‐great existential distress that leaders can experience during their careers.
 And since the existential issues mentioned here take a fundamental grip on the leader, motivational psychology and behavioural modifications are not enough.
-The lonely person in leadership is threatened in four ways (as we shall see later); this must be recognised, and the real issues of loneliness brought into focus. – However, they are obscured by the backdrop of ideal images: loneliness is an old topos that has been idealised over the ages – the loneliness of the leader also belongs there.
+The lonely person in leadership is threatened in four ways; this must be recognised, and the real issues of loneliness brought into focus. – However, they are obscured by the backdrop of ideal images: loneliness is an old topos that has been idealised over the ages – the loneliness of the leader also belongs there.